TheArushiSingh/Virtual-Assistant/README.md

 It will install all the required packages automatically.

-if you face any error then install that package manually from `requirements.txt`
+if you face any error then install those packages manually from `requirements.txt`